0 2 3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Beautiful Thing – (Song)

-Beautiful Thing first appeared as a studio recording released on the Breathe recording released in 1994.
-It was one of the songs that formed the backbone of the live sets when Mike Peters and The Poets of Justice made their live debut in July 1992
+Beautiful Thing is a song written by Mike Peters which first appeared as a studio recording on the Breathe album released in October 1994.
+It was one of the songs that formed the backbone of the live sets when Mike Peters and The Poets of Justice made their live debut in July 1992.

 1994 Breathe album recording